guilhermeandraschko/auto-create-pr/README.md

 ### Goal

 Let's automate this and just run a command line.
-The result will be the PR with the desired template.
+The result will be the PR with the body-template.md as default.

 ### Instructions